| Join

 Cleopatra's

 arrival into Tarsus.
+"On

 the deck (of Cleopatra's barge) would have stood a huge incense